benjaminaudurier/UT-PRL/README.md

 FOLDERS
   - Classes contains all the different classes
   - Configs contains the config files
-  - Files contains some useful save files
-  - Pictures contains the generated pictures
+  - Pictures will contain the generated pictures, if it doesn't exist, it will be created by the code